minio/sio/DARE.md

 data - the derived key would be the same for both streams.

 Instead encryption keys should be derived from a master key and a random value.
 It is not required that the random value is undistinguishable from a truly random bit sequence.
-The random **must** be unique but need not to be secret - depending on the security properties of the KDF.
+The random value **must** be unique but need not to be secret - depending on the security properties of the KDF.

 To keep this simple: The combination of master key and random value used to derive the encryption key must be unique for all time.